-The following are some of the most common substances made using formaldehyde.
+The following are some of the most common substances and polymers made using formaldehyde.

 Urea formaldehyde (UF) resins

 The largest application for formaldehyde is the production of urea formaldehyde (UF) resins.
 These amino resins are made by combining urea and formaldehyde heated with a mild acid catalyst like ammonia.
-UF resins are high performance, low-cost, thermosetting adhesives with excellent abrasion resistance.
-Most UF resins in the EU are used to make building materials such as particle board and plywood.
+UF resins are high-performance, competitive, thermosetting adhesives with excellent abrasion resistance.
+Most UF resins in the EU are used to make building materials such as particleboard and plywood.

 Phenol formaldehyde (PF) resins